You have successfully logged out.

 Prof. Dr. René Fortelny, Chair General Surgery Sigmund Freud Private University Vienna

-a selfie of Medical Student Sara Cama in surgical clothing smiling into the camera
+A selfie of Medical Student Sara Cama in surgical clothing smiling into the camera

 “Monomax® handles abdominal pressure with ease, ensuring successful midline closure in any situation.”